Frequently Asked Questions

 • Use coconut oil, olive oil, or any oil-based product before contact with water to create a barrier seal to prevent water from making contact with the stain.

-With increase in popularity, there is also an increase in henna-like products such as jagua and/or black gel-like mixture, which may contain unlisted dyes and chemicals to produce a black stain.
+With increase in popularity, there is also an increase in use of "black henna" which is not henna, but is a henna-like gelly mixture, which may contain unlisted dyes and chemicals to produce a black stain.
 This is more glossy in appearance and will sink into the skin or peel off as a thin film residue.

 WARNING: If you have any skin sensitivities, avoid using black henna as there is a risk of allergic reaction and/or burns.